Nonlinear reduction strategies for data compression: a comprehensive comparison from diffusion to advection problems: Nonlinear Reduced Models: different Learning Strategies, same Reduction Pipeline

-Metric Learning, by definition, aims at optimizing a problem-dependent metric that provides a well-suited similarity measure to represent the given dataset by means of a few \textit{clusters}.
-This task can be approached both in the supervised and unsupervised context, and in the latter case it also takes the name of \textit{Manifold Learning}.
-Manifold Learning techniques aim to understand the manifold geometrical and topological features.
+Manifold Leaning belongs to the Metric Learning field, which, by definition, aims at optimizing a problem-dependent metric that provides a well-suited similarity measure to represent the given dataset by means of a few \textit{clusters}.
+This task can be approached both in the supervised and unsupervised context, and in the latter case it precisely takes the name of Manifold Learning.
+Such techniques aim to understand the manifold geometrical and topological features.
 Precisely, this is often done by identifying the bases spanning an informative lower dimensional space, on which to project the original data manifold to both preserve and emphasize possibly hidden core information.
-As a result, manifold learning often provides significant hints for the reduction, as it searches for a low dimensional representation of the high dimensional data while preserving relevant information of its original topology \cite{meilua2024manifold}.
+As a result, manifold learning often provides significant hints for the reduction, as it searches for a low dimensional representation of the high dimensional data while preserving relevant information of its original topology \cite{meilua2024manifold, ma2012manifold, kaya2019deep,bellet2015metric}.

 For instance, PCA (see Section \ref{sec:linear_reduction}) belongs to this class of methods, as it finds new bases maximizing the variance of the reduced representation so that the original data can be treated with a reduced number of coordinates while still preserving its intrinsic variance.
-A nonlinear generalization to PCA is offered by its ``kernelized" version \cite{scholkopf1998nonlinear}, which only modifies the $\Phi$.
+A nonlinear generalization to PCA is offered by its ``kernelized" version \cite{scholkopf1998nonlinear, blanchard2007statistical}, which only modifies the $\Phi$.
 Indeed, in kernel PCA (kPCA), $\Phi$ is assumed to be a high-dimensional function defining the correspondent kernel $k$ used in computations.
-The sense behind a high-dimensional $\mathcal{T}$ is to obtain a sparsification of data on new directions advantageous to the subsequent PCA reduction.
+The idea behind a high-dimensional $\mathcal{T}$ is to obtain a sparsification of data on new directions advantageous to the subsequent PCA reduction.

 To enable the computation of the PCA decomposition of the high-order nonlinear transformation of the original manifold, the so-called \textit{kernel trick} is introduced.
 More precisely, if each datum $u_{\mu_i}$ belongs to $\mathcal{X}\equiv\mathbb{R}^D$ so that $\bm{U}:=\{u_{\mu_i}\}_{i=1}^n\in\mathbb{R}^{n\times D}$ and $\Phi:\mathbb{R}^D\rightarrow\mathbb{R}^M$ with $M$ arbitrarily large, the kernel is thus defined as a dot product in the \textit{feature space} $\mathbb{R}^N$